9 Signs of Overhydration: How to Tell If You Are Drinking Too Much Water

 Who is most at risk for overhydration?

-The highest-risk groups include endurance athletes (marathon runners, triathletes), people with kidney disease, those taking certain medications (SSRIs, thiazide diuretics, NSAIDs), people with the psychiatric condition psychogenic polydipsia (compulsive water drinking), older adults with reduced kidney function, and individuals following extreme detox or cleanse programs.
+The highest-risk groups include endurance athletes (marathon runners, triathletes), people with kidney disease, those taking certain medications (SSRIs, thiazide diuretics, NSAIDs), people with psychogenic polydipsia (compulsive water drinking), older adults with reduced kidney function, and individuals following extreme detox or cleanse programs.

 What is the difference between overhydration and water retention?

 Overhydration is caused by drinking too much water, diluting blood sodium.
 Water retention (edema) is when your body holds onto excess fluid, often caused by high sodium intake, hormonal changes, medications, or medical conditions like heart failure.
-Water retention occurs even at normal drinking volumes.
 The treatments are different: overhydration requires reducing water intake, while water retention often responds to reducing sodium.

 How do I know if I am drinking too much water?

 Key signs include consistently clear and colorless urine, urinating more than 10-12 times per day, feeling bloated or nauseous despite not eating, waking multiple times at night to urinate, and swelling in your hands, feet, or face.
-If you are unsure, track your intake for a week and compare it to recommended guidelines for your body weight and activity level.
+Track your intake for a week and compare it to recommended guidelines for your body weight and activity level.

 How quickly does overhydration resolve?

 Mild overhydration typically resolves within a few hours once you stop drinking excess water.
-Your kidneys will excrete the surplus fluid naturally.
 Moderate hyponatremia may take 6-12 hours to correct.
-Severe water intoxication requiring medical treatment (IV saline) may take 24-48 hours for sodium levels to normalize safely.
+Severe water intoxication requiring medical treatment with IV saline may take 24-48 hours for sodium levels to normalize safely.

 Is overhydration common?